The Pharmakos – The Ancient Greek Scapegoat

 The Pharmakos – the Ancient Greek Scapegoat

-The expression “scapegoat”, known as the “pharmakos”, in ancient Greece, describes an innocent person, or group, who is blamed and usually punished in some way, for other people’s wrong-doings or problems, without any evidence whatsoever, with which to back up the allegation; a whipping boy or fall guy if you will.
+The expression “scapegoat”, known as the “pharmakos”, in ancient Greece, describes an innocent person or group who is blamed and usually punished in some way for other people’s wrong-doings or problems.

-This practice is nothing new, the ancient Greeks held yearly rituals, during the “Thargelia”, one of the chief Athenian festivals, where a pharmakos – plural pharmakoi (the Greek word for scapegoat); blameless citizens, paid the price for the sins of others and even took the blame for natural disasters!
+This practice is nothing new the ancient Greeks held yearly rituals during the “Thargelia”, one of the chief Athenian festivals, where a pharmakos, in other words a blameless citizen, paid the price for the sins of others.

 The Biblical Scapegoat